Read Smith’s plans for the spring 2021 semester.

 You must satisfactorily complete 128 credits within eight semesters in order to graduate.
 Students are granted institutional financial aid for only a total of eight semesters.
 If you fail to meet the degree requirement of a 2.0 GPA in your senior year you may be granted a ninth semester by the Administrative Board.
 However, you will receive no institutional aid.
 Any federal financial aid for which you are eligible will be granted in the ninth semester providing you have not reached the cumulative maximum amounts in the federal programs.

-The first semester that a student is placed on academic probation, she is also placed on financial aid "warning."
+The first semester that a student is placed on academic probation, they are also placed on financial aid "warning."
 Students on financial aid warning are still able to receive both federal and institutional financial aid.
 If you continue to be on academic probation for a second consecutive semester following the warning, you must appeal in writing to the Office of Student Financial Services in order to continue to receive federal and institutional financial aid.
 If you remain on academic probation for more than two consecutive semesters you are not making satisfactory progress toward a degree.
 The warning and probationary periods are meant to alert you to potential academic problems and give you time for corrective action.
 Exceptions to the two semester probationary limit can be made only by the Administrative Board and are only granted in cases of extenuating circumstances, with evidence that you are or are likely to improve your academic standing.
 In these exceptional cases, you would be required to follow an academic plan developed in conjunction with the Administrative Board.
 If, after the probationary period ends, you are still not making satisfactory progress, you will be withdrawn from the college by vote of the Administrative Board and therefore will no longer be eligible to receive either institutional or federal financial aid.

 Regaining Financial Aid Eligibility